microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 Create new navigation property to assignmentScheduleInstances for identityGovernance

 ### [New-MgIdentityGovernancePrivilegedAccessGroupAssignmentScheduleRequest](New-MgIdentityGovernancePrivilegedAccessGroupAssignmentScheduleRequest.md)
-Create new navigation property to assignmentScheduleRequests for identityGovernance
+Create a new privilegedAccessGroupAssignmentScheduleRequest object.
+This API is available in the following national cloud deployments.

 ### [New-MgIdentityGovernancePrivilegedAccessGroupEligibilitySchedule](New-MgIdentityGovernancePrivilegedAccessGroupEligibilitySchedule.md)
 Create new navigation property to eligibilitySchedules for identityGovernance